jitenderchand/ADCB/README.md

 - Filter by city (default: Dubai, UAE)
 - Real-time search with debouncing
 - No results handling
+- **Note**: Pagination is not implemented - the app fetches a fixed number of events (50) per search

 ### Map & Grid Views